-Although I am sure that many ordinary people were thrilled to learn that the Government’s rule of six does not apply to so-called sports such as grouse shooting, for which up to 29 people can mingle, expectant mothers in my constituency and throughout the country are unable to take their partners to crucial checks during pregnancy.
-Currently, individual health trusts are left to make decisions on this issue, leading to a postcode lottery.
+Although I am sure that many ordinary people were thrilled to learn that the Government’s rule of six does not apply to so-called sports such as grouse shooting, for which up to 29 people can mingle, expectant mothers in my constituency and throughout the country are unable to take their partners for crucial checks during pregnancy.
+Currently, individual health trusts are left to make decisions on this issue, which is leading to a postcode lottery.
 Is it not time that the Government stopped passing the buck, as they did to school leaders, and instead provided national leadership across the country on matters as vital as maternity care?

 I have a huge amount of sympathy with the case that the hon.
 Lady makes.
-In fact, last week we changed the guidance on this issue to allow partners to go with pregnant women to these sorts of tests and, of course, to the whole of the birth.
+In fact, last week we changed the guidance on this issue to allow partners to go with pregnant women for these sorts of test and, of course, the whole of the birth.
 The Minister for Patient Safety, Mental Health and Suicide Prevention, my hon.
 Friend the Member for Mid Bedfordshire (Ms Dorries), is responsible for this issue and leading on it, and we have made some significant progress in the past week.
 I commend the campaigners who are pushing so hard to make sure that each hospital follows the new guidance so that people can have a loving partner with them during these very special moments.

 On the rule of six, I completely agree with my right hon.
 Friend about the importance of clarity and simplicity.
-Early on in the pandemic, we saw some of the problems that arise when different rules kick in in different parts of the United Kingdom.
+Early in the pandemic, we saw some of the problems that arise when different rules kick in in different parts of the United Kingdom.
 On that point, is there not a strong case for having one simple, understandable rule of six that applies right across the country and has high levels of public support?
 To that end, I encourage my right hon.
 Friend to keep an open mind about the rule of six that is in place in Wales and Scotland and the exemption of small children.